palladius/pasta/README.md

 Install
 =======

+Make sure you are using `Ruby 1.8` and old Gems which still work with this Ruby/Hobo installation :/

 	cd /path/to/yourdir
 	git clone https://github.com/palladius/pasta.git
 	cd pasta
 	make install

 Credits
 -------

 - DHH for Rails
 - Ryan Bates for Nifty stuff.
 - HOBO people for creating Hobo (which actually Im starting to hate, but still I used extensively)
 - [Pamela](https://www.facebook.com/pamela.emydio) for her patience that morning..